William A. (Bill) Hritsco, J.D.

 Shannon O’Donnell joined the Foundation team in 2020.
 Previously, Shannon served as the Chief Financial Officer for a large Billings-based conglomerate business group and ran her own accounting practice in Columbus, Montana.
 She has been involved with the non-profit Silver Run Ski Education Foundation for many years.

-Shannon’s expertise and practical experience serves the Foundation as she oversees all accounting functions, the annual budget, and regular external audits.
+Shannon’s expertise and practical experience serve the Foundation as she oversees all accounting functions, the annual budget, and regular external audits.
 She monitors the Foundation’s endowment funds, annuity reserves, and all charitable trusts.

 Shannon also serves as Office Manager for the Foundation.